LordLorentz/wizarding/README.md

 A cool, androgynous voice rang from a point near the middle of the room, “A few.
 You could finish him.
 That would be interesting.”

 “For you, yeah.
-Anything feasible?”, Memento asked.
+Anything feasible?”, Memento asked, his patience restored.

 “Sure.
 Take the space, and make it our own.
-It'd need us all to meet here with some regularity, but I think once a week should suffice to sequester his blit admittance to the memetic plane - which you can forget about.”
+It'd need us all to meet here with some regularity", the voice spoke, echoing more and more until it seemed the walls themselves were droning out the words.
+"But I think once a week should suffice to sequester his blit admittance to the memetic plane, where you can forget about it for good.”

 “Stop it, you.
 You’re making my head spin.
-I can’t follow you in all this.”
+I can’t follow you in all this”, Memento sputtered as the echoes died away.

-“Oh?
+Once again clear and mildly teasing, the voice said, “Oh?
 You certainly did like it when I left you spinning, last time.
 You sure about that?”

 A faint flicker of unease passed over Memento’s features, like he’d forgotten something pleasant, before he shook it off.